Have you ever struggled to get your compost heap hot?

 Nitrogen is required for the growth and reproduction of these microorganisms, as well as for making the enzymes that break down organic materials.

-The ideal Carbon: Nitrogen ratio is approximately 25:1 – 30:1 (not every source agrees), but research has shown you can successfully compost with a wide range of materials.
+The ideal Carbon: Nitrogen ratio is approximately 25:1 – 30:1 (not every source agrees), but research has shown you can successfully compost with a wide range of ratios.

 Generally speaking, if you use roughly one half brown to one half green materials you will achieve hot composting.